-If you are signing up to one of our Kilimanjaro climbs we will send you our 45 page trip dossier with important information to help you fully prepare and be safe and successful on your Kilimanjaro climb.
-We will send you an itemized kit list on signing up.
+If you are signing up to one of our Kilimanjaro climbs we will send you our 40 page trip dossier with important information to help you fully prepare and be safe and successful on your Kilimanjaro climb.
+We have Kilimanjaro’s Number one Guide leading our team on the ground in Tanzania.

 Shorts: (light weight) good for hiking while at lower elevations.
 Nylon or synthetic fabrics are best and you will only need one pair.

 T-Shirts: We recommend Merino wool or synthetic fabrics (NO COTTON) 2 short sleeve shirts and 2 long sleeve shirts.

 Base Layers: Merino Wool Baselayers are recommended, however a synthetic material will work as well.
 You will want one pair of warm bottoms to wear under your trekking pants on summit night.
 We would also recommend one or two long sleeve Merino/synthetic tops.
 These will have ‘wicking’ properties to keep you warm when you are cold and cool when you are warm.

 Mid Layers: This is going to be your warm, insulating layer.
 This can range from Merino Wool 200+ weight, to fleeces, to light down or synthetic jackets.
 You will need just one or two of these layers as they do not touch your body.